mare-imbrium/fff-cr/README.md

 # fff-cr

-Crystal port of dylanaraps/fff : freakin fast file manager written in bash.
+Crystal port of dylanaraps/fff : "freakin fast file" manager written in bash.
-I am just learning Crystal, so this is just for learning.
+I am just learning Crystal, so this project is just for learning.

 Features:
 - move between directories using arrow keys or h/l.